pyscal/pyscal/docs/source/example2basic.rst

 As we would expect for a bcc type lattice, we see that the atom has 14 neighbors (8 in the first shell and 6 in the second).
-It is important to note that you could tune the cutoff radius to select only the first shell.
-Now a more interesting example where a distribution of coordination numbers exist is shown.
-A file with a bcc system with thermal vibrations is used as input.
+Lets try a more interesting example by reading in a bcc system with thermal vibrations.
+Thermal vibrations lead to distortion in atomic positions, and hence there will be a distribution of coordination numbers.

 .. code:: python

     sys = pc.System()
     sys.read_inputfile('conf.dump')
     sys.find_neighbors(method='cutoff', cutoff=3.6)
-    atoms = sys.get_atoms()
+    atoms = sys.atoms

 We can loop over all atoms and create a histogram of the results

 .. code:: python

-    coord = [atom.get_coordination() for atom in atoms]
+    coord = [atom.coordination for atom in atoms]

 Now lets plot and see the results